 Humans rely on technology to modify their environment and make it habitable.
-Other species cannot do this.
+Most other species cannot do this.
 Elimination of their habitat-whether it is a forest, coral reef, grassland, or flowing river-will kill the individuals in the species.
 Remove the entire habitat and the species will become extinct, unless they are among the few species that do well in human-built environments.
-Human destruction of habitats (habitat generally refers to the part of the ecosystem required by a particular species) accelerated in the latter half of the twentieth century.
+Human destruction of habitats accelerated in the latter half of the twentieth century.